Dafti/pyrefs/README.md

 `Igor` provides a limited toolset to analyze ReFS partitions exploiting the `pyrefs` library, the following sections enumerate them.

+## Examples

+Some examples of Igor usage are provided in the `examples` folder as Igor records.
+To execute/playback the examples contained in the `examples` folder download the `Windows8ReFSImages.zip` file provided by Willi Ballenthin at
+<http://www.williballenthin.com/forensics/refs/test_images/>, copy it to the
+`examples/dump` folder and uncompress it.
+Then you can use igor to test the records in the examples folder with the command `playback examples/<example_file>`.

 ## Command reference